CircleCI-Public/circleci-server-windows-image-builder/README.md

 ### Step-by-step guide

 You can use either AWS or GCP to build your Windows machine image.
 Choose the one your server instance is running in.

+By default, these images now build on the minimum required dependencies.
+This allows a ~30 minute build time to verify that your CircleCI Server environment can run a Windows build.

+If you'd like to have additional dependencies installed, please uncomment anything necessary for [windows-2019](https://github.com/CircleCI-Public/circleci-server-windows-image-builder/blob/master/windows2019/provision-scripts/dscConfig.ps1) or [windows-2022](https://github.com/CircleCI-Public/circleci-server-windows-image-builder/blob/master/windows2022/software.yml).

 #### For AWS